microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-02.md

 In the `/Solutions/Challenge-02/Public` folder, you will find a set of YAML files that deploy the Whoami sample application to a public AKS cluster.
 These YAML files have multiple placeholders in them that need to be replaced with values in order to deploy them to an AKS cluster.

+There are a set of Terraform modules located in the [`/Solutions/Challenge-02/Terraform`](./Solutions/Challenge-02/Terraform/) folder that will deploy the Azure resources needed for a public AKS cluster and an Azure SQL Database.
+If you use these, you will need to update the YAML files with the appropriate values before applying them to the AKS cluster.

-The script blocks below in the collapsable section demonstrate how to complete all steps of this challenge if you choose to deploy a public AKS cluster.
+Alternatively, the script blocks below in the collapsable section also demonstrate how to complete all steps of this challenge if you choose to deploy a public AKS cluster.
+The script blocks use the Azure CLI to deploy and configure the Azure resources.

 <details>
 <summary>Click to expand/collapse</summary>